NVIDIA/NeMo-Framework-Launcher/README.md

 Huggingface checkpoint, you can also load the Unet weights from that source.
 In this case, you need to set `training.model.unet_config.from_NeMo=False`.

-2.To achieve better quality in generated images, it is recommended to utilize pretrained checkpoints for AutoencoderKL and CLIP.
-We have listed below the recommended sources of checkpoints to be used.
-It is noteworthy that the AutoencoderKL checkpoint cannot be downloaded via the provided script.
-Therefore, kindly utilize locally downloaded files and ensure that the correct path is provided in the configuration file to proceed.
+2.To improve the quality of generated images, it is recommended to utilize pretrained checkpoints for AutoencoderKL and CLIP.
+We have compiled a list of recommended sources for these checkpoints, but please note that the AutoencoderKL checkpoint cannot be downloaded via the provided script.
+Instead, you must download it locally and ensure that the correct path is specified in the configuration file before proceeding.

 Please be advised the scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
 Consult your legal department before using these scripts.